containers/nri-plugins/docs/developers-guide/architecture.md

 ### [Generic Policy Layer](/pkg/policy/policy.go)

-The generic policy layer defines the abstract interface the rest of CRI-RM uses to interact with policy implementations and takes care of the details of activating and dispatching calls through to the configured active policy.
+The generic policy layer defines the abstract interface the rest of NRI-RP uses to interact with policy implementations and takes care of the details of activating and dispatching calls through to the configured active policy.